codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 file="/images/pipeline/triggers/add-git-trigger.png"
 url="/images/pipeline/triggers/add-git-trigger.png"
 alt="Adding GIT Trigger"
-max-width="60%"
+max-width="50%"
 %}

 The commit checkbox (by default it is enabled) means that this pipeline will run for *any* commit as long as its source branch matches the naming scheme.
 This includes commits on pull requests.

-The PR checkbox (by default it is disabled) means that this pipeline will run only on events that happen on a Pull Request.
-This includes opening the Pull Request itself as well as any commits that happen to the branch while a Pull request is active.
+The PR checkboxes mean that this pipeline will run only on the respective events that happen on a Pull Request.
+You can select multiple checkboxes to further fine-tune the exact event.
+If you are interested in all events select the checkbox *Any Pull Request event*.

-In most cases you will have either of these checkboxes active.
-Enabling both at the same time will result in some duplicate builds (e.g. when commits happen to pull request branches).
+The Pull request target field allows you to trigger this pipeline only when the target of a Pull Request matches the branch name regular expression.
+Common examples here would be `master` or `production`.

+>The field *Pull request target* is available for all Git providers apart from Atlassian stash

-The concept behind these two checkboxes (and in conjunction with the branch text field) is to allow you to define which pipelines run for various workflows in your organization.
+The concept behind these checkboxes and branch name fields is to allow you to define which pipelines run for various workflows in your organization.

-As a simple example you can have a *production* pipeline that runs only on *master* branch (and therefore the branch field says "master") and a *testing* pipeline that runs user acceptance tests where only the Pull Request checkbox is active.
-This means that User Acceptance tests will run whenever a PR is created or modified.
-Once it is merged the p*roduction* pipeline will deploy the changes.
+As a simple example you can have a *production* pipeline that runs only on *master* branch (and therefore the branch field says "master") and a *testing* pipeline that runs user acceptance tests where only the Pull Request Open checkbox is active.
+This means that User Acceptance tests will run whenever a PR is created.
+Once it is merged the *production* pipeline will deploy the changes.

 In a more advanced example you could add regular expressions in the branch field with names such as *feature-*, *hotfix-* etc and the PR checkbox active on different pipelines.
 This way you could trigger the pull requests only when they happen on specific branches.
 So a developer that creates a temporary feature with a name that doesn't match these naming patterns will not trigger those pipelines.

->If the PR checkbox is enabled, Codefresh will also trigger a pipeline if a pull request is rejected/closed.
-While at first glance this seems counterintuitive, in practice it allows you to tear down test environments when the code from a Pull request is no longer needed.
-See below for a way to decide exactly what types of webhook events are used for triggers.

 The *modified files* field is a very powerful Codefresh feature that allows you to trigger a build only if the files affected by a commit are in a specific folder (or match a specific naming pattern).
 This means that